BDeshiDev/BDeshidev.github.io/_posts/22-12-22-Designing the story for ControlOverride-Schrödinger’s protagonist on a budget.md

 In my very biased opinion, I think the game’s story is worth the 2 or so hours it takes to complete.
 So I recommend doing so before proceeding any further.

-You can play the game on steam and itch.
+You can play the game here on [steam](https://store.steampowered.com/app/1406090/ControlOverride/) and [itch.io](https://b-deshidev.itch.io/control-override).

 Anyways, there is a lot to talk about here.
 # How do you “design” a story?
 Aren’t you supposed to write a story?